CSC-DevOps/CM/Playbooks.md

 db3.example.com
 ```

-In this case, `hosts: "all"` would every server in the inventory (all six).
-If we set `hosts: "webservers"`, then we would only refer to `www1.example.com` and `www2.example.com`.

-Finally, it is possible to run commands on the local server with ansible itself, by providing `hosts: "localhost"`.
+In this case, `hosts: all` would every server in the inventory (all six).
+If we set `hosts: webservers`, then we would only refer to `www1.example.com` and `www2.example.com`.
+Finally, it is possible to run commands on the local server with ansible itself, by providing `hosts: localhost`.

 ##### Gather facts